MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

 ### -GroupAssignments
 The list of group assignments for the device configuration profile.
-To construct, see NOTES section for GROUPASSIGNMENTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for GROUPASSIGNMENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceConfigurationGroupAssignment[]